ruoyu-z/ruoyu-z.github.io/_pages/about.md

   </div>
 </div>

-这项工作主要专注于非欧几里得平面上的卷积和图注意力
+Brief Description: This work is dedicated to the study of deep learning methods on non-Euclidean shapes.
+By applying convolutional neural networks and graph attention on spherical surfaces, it enhances the performance of cortical surface image registration.

 RESEARCH EXPERIENCE
 ------
+• Cortical Surface Image Registration Research

-•	Intelligent Medical Image Analysis and Precision Diagnosis Lab, Guizhou University	 Guizhou, China
+Intelligent Medical Image Analysis and Precision Diagnosis Lab, Guizhou University	 Guizhou, China

 Research assistant, supervised by Prof. Lihui Wang	Oct 2022 – Jun 2024